Menu Close

 My recommendation is to select one of the sticks listed based on your playing experience.

 If you’re new to hockey, look no further than the best value or budget brands.
-You can go with the CCM Jetspeed FT670 (Canada Here).
+You can go with the CCM Ribcor Trigger 96K (Canada Here).

-While these sticks are relatively heavier than the top models, they provide the same feel when it comes to flexibility and kick point.
+While these sticks are relatively heavier than the top models, however they provide the same feel when it comes to quick shot release.

 For the more competitive hockey players, consider the higher end models if it’s well within your budget.